Federated Unlearning: How to Efficiently Erase a Client in FL?: Background on Federated Learning

 Federated learning systems typically use Federated Averaging (FedAvg)~\cite{mcmahan2017communication} for training.
-In round $t$, the aggregator sends the current global model $\vect{w}^t$ to the clients.
-Each client takes multiple steps of mini-batch stochastic gradient descent (SGD) with a fixed learning rate to update their local model, and sends their updated local model $\vect{w}^t_i$ to the aggregator.
-Finally, the aggregator computes a weighted average of the local models to obtain the global model for the next round: $\vect{w}^{t+1} = \sum_{i=1}^{N}p_i\vect{w}^t_i$, where $p_i = \frac{n_i}{\sum_{i=1}^{N}n_i}$.
+In round $t$, the server sends the current global model $\vect{w}^t$ to the clients.
+Each client takes multiple steps of mini-batch stochastic gradient descent (SGD) with a fixed learning rate to update their local model and sends their updated local model $\vect{w}^t_i$ and sends it to the server.
+Finally, the server computes a weighted average of the local models to obtain the global model for the next round: $\vect{w}^{t+1} = \sum_{i=1}^{N}p_i\vect{w}^t_i$, where $p_i = \frac{n_i}{\sum_{i=1}^{N}n_i}$.
 The iterative training process is repeated for a specific $T$ number of rounds.

 We focus on the so-called \textit{enterprise} or \textit{cross-silo} setting in which clients are different organizations (e.g., banks or hospitals)~\cite{kairouz2021fl}.
 In this setting, the number of clients is often smaller, all the clients participate in each round, and every client possesses substantially large amount of data.